 Tossing – A copy of the bride’s bouquet used for the custom of the bridal toss during the wedding reception

-Tussy Mussy – A small, metallic, hand-held vase which carries a posy or nosegay bouquet.
+Tussy Mussy – A small, metallic, hand-held vase that carries a posy or nosegay bouquet.
 The origins of this cone-shaped holder stem from the Victorian era.

 Topiary – Flowers, trees, or bushes trimmed into decorative shapes.
 A plant sculpture.